-The Uber Visa offers users exceptionally high cash-back rewards on dining and travel.
-Issued by Barclays, Uber Visa also offers decent rewards in a category most other credit cards do not: online services, including shopping, streaming media and Uber rides.
+It’s rare that a co-branded credit card beats out issuer rewards credit cards, but the Uber Visa has proven to be an exception to that rule.
+The card offers users competitive cash-back rewards on dining and travel.
+Issued by Barclays, Uber Visa also offers decent rewards in a category most other credit cards do not — online services, including shopping, streaming media.

-The card pays an industry-best rewards rate of 4% back for every $1 spent on restaurants, takeout, and bars, including UberEATS.
-It also pays 3% back on airfare, hotels and vacation home rentals — like AirBnB, and 2% back on online purchases including Uber, online shopping, and video and music streaming services (certain online purchases are excluded.)
+The card pays a generous rewards rate of 4% back for every $1 spent on restaurants, takeout, and bars, including UberEATS.
+It also pays 3% back on airfare, hotels and vacation home rentals such as Airbnb, and 2% back on online purchases including Uber, online shopping, and video and music streaming services (certain online purchases are excluded).
 All other purchases earn 1% back.

-The Uber Visa is also the first card to offer enhanced rewards on all online purchases, which includes Amazon and subscription services like Netflix and Hulu.
-No other personal credit card currently offers 2% back in this category.
+The Uber Visa is also one of the only cards to offer enhanced rewards on online purchases, which includes Amazon and subscription services like Netflix and Hulu.
+Earning 2% cash back for indulging my Unbreakable Kimmy Schmidt obsession?
+Yes, please!

-New cardholders also can take advantages of a sign-up of bonus of 10,000 points, worth $100, if you spend $500 within the first three months of opening the account.
+Each point earned with the Uber Visa is worth one cent and can be redeemed directly through the Uber app to pay for rides or as cash back.
+New cardholders also can take advantage of a 10,000-point sign-up bonus worth $100 after you spend $500 within the first three months of opening the account.